Agricultural diversity, farmers’ definitions and uses: The case of Tasmanian farms

 The results of this study indicate that agricultural diversification can be a viable strategy even in high-income countries.
 Rather than providing generalised answers as to where and why diversification leads to benefits, the study instead sought to illustrate the various ways in which agricultural diversity can emerge.

-In countries such as Tasmania, where diversification strategies are already prevalent, future research and policies should aim to recognise the diverse approaches and conditions for diversification.
-The focus should be on recognising and overcoming the sometimes very individual challenges encountered by farmers.
+In regions such as Tasmania, where diversification strategies are already prevalent, future research and policies should aim to recognise the diverse approaches and conditions for diversification.
+The focus should be on overcoming the sometimes very individual challenges encountered by farmers.

 Story Highlights: